Olympus E-M1 vs E-M10 II

-If the count of individual advantages (bullet points above) is taken as a guide, the E-M1 emerges as the winner of the contest (8 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the E-M1 comes out slightly ahead of the E-M10 II (8 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-M1 and the Olympus E-M10 II place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.